top of page

 If you are interested in some of the research on mindfulness and pain, check out this TEDx talk: 'A different approach to Pain Management: Mindfulness Meditation' by Fadel ZeidanZeidan found that 4 sessions of 20 minutes meditation caused a reduction in pain experience in during his research in 2011.

-Traditional ‘sitting meditation’ is only one way of many ways mindfulness is practiced.
-Some of us may not like sitting still which is fine as we don’t have to practice this way.
+Traditional ‘sitting meditation’ is only oneof infinite ways mindfulness can be practiced, but we don’t have to practice this way.

 Formal practices include (but are not limited to) walking meditation, body scan and mindful movement.
-These formal practices can help build ‘informal’ practices into our everyday life such being aware of the senses when performing (seemingly) mundane tasks or being aware of our emotions during a conversation.
-The quality of attention is kind and non-judgmental.
-There may be an intention to come back to the moment by being aware of touch or sound.
-Whatever the method - we can bring new perspective and regain a sense of control amidst pain or distress.
+These formal practices can help build ‘informal’ practices into our everyday life such being aware of the senses when performing mundane tasks or aware of our emotions during a conversation.
+The quality of attention is kind and non-judgmental, with an intention to simply come back to the moment, maybe through awareness of touch or sound.
+Whatever the method - we can shift our relationship to pain or distress.

-When we experience prolonged pain one of our coping mechanisms can be to distract away from the body and the present moment as it is uncomfortable to be there.
-This has been shown to prolong pain and even encourage it to spread to other regions of the body.
-Mindfulness strategies, especially when integrated into daily life, offers clinically supported ways to overcome pain and regain the fullness of our lives.
+When we experience prolonged pain one of our coping mechanisms can be to distract away from the body and the present as it is uncomfortable to be there.
+This has been shown to prolong pain and even cause it to spread to other regions of the body.
+Mindfulness strategies, especially if integrated into daily life, offers ways to overcome pain and regain the fullness of our lives.

-The following article talks about a study of over 2000 people, showing how 47% of the time people are dwelling in the past or the future rather than attending to the present moment.
-It also showed that when we are present we are happier, even if what we are doing is unpleasant!.
+The following article describes a study of over 2000 people and how 47% of the time people are inhabiting the past or future rather than being in the present moment, and that when we are present we are happier, (even if what we are doing is unpleasant!).

 A wandering mind is not a happy mind (Killingsworth and Gilbert).